acosta/mydotfiles/.config/nvim/README.md

 # Neovim Configuration

-This folder contains Neovim configurations written in `Lua`.
-All configurations were tested using Neovim 0.7+ on macOS.
+This folder contains Neovim configurations based on [LazyVim](https://github.com/LazyVim/LazyVim).
+All configurations were tested using Neovim 0.9+ on macOS.

+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 ## Fonts